 Vermelho

 The presentation coincides with a period of renewed institutional visibility.
-In 2025, works by Edgard de Souza were included in the exhibition Fullgás: Artes visuais e anos 1980 no Brasil, presented at the Centro Cultural Banco do Brasil in São Paulo and Belo Horizonte, and the group exhibition Liminal in Nature at the Neuberger Museum of Art, New York, 2025. and at independent institutions in Brazil.
+In 2025, works by Edgard de Souza were included in the exhibition Fullgás: Artes visuais e anos 1980 no Brasil, presented at the Centro Cultural Banco do Brasil in São Paulo and Belo Horizonte, as well as in the group exhibition Liminal in Nature at the Neuberger Museum of Art, New York.
+Recent works by the artist were also presented internationally at Frieze New York 2025, where embroidered works on linen marked a new development within his practice.

 Perfis Arte Latino-Americana